raymond8505/skeleton/README.md

 `client\src\hooks\useJsonServer.ts` provides basic CRUD functionality for the client

-See file comments for detailed usage, but I mean, like, it's a basic CRUD interface.
+See file comments for detailed usage, but I mean like, it's a basic CRUD interface.

 Example